 These claims can be dismissed by preparing a Consent Order incorporating clean break terms that both parties sign.

-Our team can advise you on the merits of entering into a Consent Order and can draft suitable Consent Order documentation that set out how the assets should be divided.
+Our Family Team can advise you on the merits of entering into a Consent Order and can draft suitable Consent Order documentation that set out how the assets should be divided.